LATIN PHILOLOGY

 Cicerone, Bruto, a cura di Rosa Rita Marchese, Carocci editore.

-Oral exam.
-During the exam, students will have to translate the proposed texts and answer questions concerning
+In the oral test, the student must translate the proposed texts and answer questions on

-Excellent marks will be awarded to those papers that demonstrate the student's critical faculties; confident orientation in the reading of texts, including the establishment of links; and appropriate use of specialist vocabulary.
+Excellent marks will be awarded to those papers that demonstrate the student's possession of critical skills; of sure orientation in the reading of texts, also making connections; of the appropriate use of specialist vocabulary.

-The tests will be judged fair if they show that the student has a more than basic knowledge of the contents, supported by critical ability and orientation through the use of the language and technical vocabulary of the discipline.
+Proofs that demonstrate the student's possession of a more than basic knowledge of the contents, supported by critical ability and orientation with recourse to the language and technical vocabulary of the discipline will be assessed as fair.

-Negative marks will be awarded to those papers which show difficulty in the orientation of the student with regard to the themes addressed, serious gaps in knowledge and lack of use of technical vocabulary.
+Negative marks will be awarded for tests showing difficulties in the student's orientation in relation to the topics addressed, serious knowledge gaps and failure to use technical vocabulary.

 Students who have registered their disability certification or SLD certification with the Inclusion and Right to Study Office can request to use conceptual maps (for keywords) during exams.